more-itertools/more-itertools/docs/index.rst

 recipes included in its docs do quite what I need.

 Here I've collected several routines I've reached for but not found.
-Since they are deceptively tricky to get right, I thought I'd wrap them up into a library.
+Since they are deceptively tricky to get right, I've wrapped them up into a library.
 Enjoy!
 Any additions are welcome; just file a pull request.

 Contents
 ========

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1

     api
     license